IFS Therapy Therapists in Utah

 Trauma and PTSD

 Hello!
 Congratulations on taking this step toward living a happier and more meaningful life!
 It takes courage!
 I received a Masters Degree in Marriage and Family Therapy in 1999 at Auburn University in Alabama and have been providing care ever since.
 I have worked as a full-time clinician, mentored and provided clinical supervision to new professionals and also oversaw a community behavioral health center for more than a decade as the clinical director.
-Currently, my full-time job is providing military and family life counseling at Davis-Monthan Air Force Base in Tucson.
-I also have this small private practice.
+Most recently, I provided military and family life counseling at Davis-Monthan Air Force Base in Tucson before opening a full-time private practice.
 An important goal of mine is to help you feel comfortable and confident that counseling is a safe place.
 I operate from a position of compassion and empathy.
 Together we work through the issues you are struggling with.
 I do not take the stance that I'm the expert on your life but instead will guide you through the change process at your own pace and readiness.

 Virtual